lucasaevaldt/lucasaevaldt/README.md

 - You can contact me via [email](mailto:lucas@example.com) (replace with your actual email) or find me on [LinkedIn](https://www.linkedin.com/in/your-profile) (replace with your actual LinkedIn profile).

 ---

-**Fun fact**: I am also passionate about learning new programming languages, and I love working on projects that challenge me to think creatively! 🎨

 <!--
 **lucasaevaldt/lucasaevaldt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.